-Capital ratios and buffers 54 Common Equity Tier 1 (as a percentage of risk-weighted assets) 31.1% 55 Tier 1 (as a percentage of risk-weighted assets) 31.1% 56 Total capital (as a percentage of risk-weighted assets) 32.2% Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer requirements plus higher loss absorbency requirement, expressed as a percentage of risk- 57 weighted assets) 0.0% 58 Of which: capital conservation buffer requirement 0.0% 59 Of which: bank-specific countercyclical buffer requirement 0.0% 60 Of which: higher loss absorbency requirement (e.g. DSIB) 0.0% Common Equity Tier 1 (as a percentage of risk-weighted assets) available after meeting the 61 bank's minimum capital requirement.
-21.7% The CBUAE Minimum Capital Requirement 62 Common Equity Tier 1 minimum ratio 7% 63 Tier 1 minimum ratio 8.50% 64 Total capital minimum ratio 10.50% Amounts below the thresholds for deduction (before risk weighting) 65 Non-significant investments in the capital and other TLAC liabilities of other financial entities 66 Significant investments in common stock of financial entities 0 67 Mortgage servicing rights (net of related tax liability) 68 Deferred tax assets arising from temporary differences (net of related tax liability) 512 Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised 69 approach (prior to application of cap) 3,647 70 Cap on inclusion of provisions in Tier 2 under standardised approach 3,039 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to internal ratings-based 71 approach (prior to application of cap) 72 Cap for inclusion of provisions in Tier 2 under internal ratings-based approach
+55 Tier 1 (as a percentage of risk-weighted assets) 29.5% 56 Total capital (as a percentage of risk-weighted assets) 31.0% Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer requirements plus higher loss absorbency requirement, expressed as a percentage of risk- 57 weighted assets) 0.0% 58 Of which: capital conservation buffer requirement 0.0% 59 Of which: bank-specific countercyclical buffer requirement 0.0% 60 Of which: higher loss absorbency requirement (e.g. DSIB) 0.0% Common Equity Tier 1 (as a percentage of risk-weighted assets) available after meeting the 61 bank's minimum capital requirement.
+20.0% The CBUAE Minimum Capital Requirement 62 Common Equity Tier 1 minimum ratio 7% 63 Tier 1 minimum ratio 8.50% 64 Total capital minimum ratio 10.50% Amounts below the thresholds for deduction (before risk weighting) 66 Significant investments in common stock of financial entities - 68 Deferred tax assets arising from temporary differences (net of related tax liability) 5,028 Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised 69 approach (prior to application of cap) 3,803 70 Cap on inclusion of provisions in Tier 2 under standardised approach 3,169 Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 an d 1 Jan 2022) 73 Current cap on CET1 instruments subject to phase-out arrangements - 74 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) -

-Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 Jan 2022) 73 Current cap on CET1 instruments subject to phase-out arrangements - 74 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) - 75 Current cap on AT1 instruments subject to phase-out arrangements - 76 Amount excluded from AT1 due to cap (excess after redemptions and maturities) - 77 Current cap on T2 instruments subject to phase-out arrangements - 78 Amount excluded from T2 due to cap (excess after redemptions and maturities) -
+75 Current cap on AT1 instruments subject to phase-out arrangements - 76 Amount excluded from AT1 due to cap (excess after redemptions and maturities) - 77 Current cap on T2 instruments subject to phase-out arrangements - 78 Amount excluded from T2 due to cap (excess after redemptions and maturities) -